Start date: ASAP

 Application: at the bottom of this page

 BERI is seeking to hire a machine learning engineer to collaborate with the Center for Human Compatible AI (CHAI) under UC Berkeley professor Stuart Russell.
-Pending final evaluation from CHAI, successful candidate(s) will be offered a 1-2 year visiting researcher scholar position at UC Berkeley to work with Professor Stuart Russell’s research group (see http://humancompatible.ai/jobs#engineer for more information on the CHAI position), alongside Research Scientist Andrew Critch, and with opportunities to collaborate with CHAI’s co-Principal Investigators at Berkeley (Pieter Abbeel, Anca Dragan, Tom Griffiths, Tania Lombrozo), at Cornell (Bart Selman, Joe Halpern), at Michigan (Michael Wellman, Satinder Singh), as well as with groups at Cambridge, Oxford, and Imperial College through the Leverhulme Centre for the Future of Intelligence.
+Pending final evaluation from CHAI, successful candidate(s) will be offered a 1-2 year visiting researcher scholar position at UC Berkeley to work with Professor Stuart Russell’s research group (CHAI’s Listing), alongside Research Scientist Andrew Critch, and with opportunities to collaborate with CHAI’s co-Principal Investigators at Berkeley (Pieter Abbeel, Anca Dragan, Tania Lombrozo), Cornell (Bart Selman, Joe Halpern), Michigan (Michael Wellman, Satinder Singh) and Princeton (Tom Griffiths), as well as with groups at Cambridge, Oxford, and Imperial College through the Leverhulme Centre for the Future of Intelligence.
+As global demand for AI safety research increases, we expect the experience gained from this work will be valued internationally.

 If any of these projects interests you, we encourage you to apply: